patchstack/documentation/src/content/docs/Patchstack App/app-errors.md

 ## Failed to cancel the subscription, contact support.

 Your account is probably expired due to payment failures, therefore there is nothing to cancel.
-You can contact support in the chatbox if you have any confusion.
+You can contact support in the chatbox if you have any confusions.